 This guide describes how administrators can configure their Mimecast Awareness Training account settings.
 End users wanting to configure their settings should read the Changing Your Local Language page.

-- Click on your Account Icon in the top right hand corner.
+- Click on your Account Icon in the top right corner.

 - Click on the Settings menu item.
 Your company settings are displayed.

-- Click on one of the following menu items in the left hand navigation panel:
+- Click on one of the following menu items in the left navigation panel:

 - Current Account Settings